JWT Populate Lambda

 This lambda must contain a function named populate that takes three parameters.
 The parameters that the lambda is passed are:

-• user - the FusionAuth User object
+• user - the FusionAuth User object.
+This object is read-only.

-The two FusionAuth objects are well documented here in the User API and Registration API documentation.
+The two FusionAuth objects are well documented in the User API and Registration API documentation.
 The JWT object is a JavaScript object containing the JWT payload.
 See OpenID Connect & OAuth 2.0 Token.

 You may add or modify anything in the jwt object.
 However, you may not modify the header keys or values of the JWT.
 FusionAuth also protects certain reserved claims.
 The following claims are considered reserved and modifications or removal will not be reflected in the final JWT payload: